meilisearch/documentation/resources/about_storage.md

 ## Measured disk usage

-We did some measurements on the default [movies.json](https://github.com/meilisearch/MeiliSearch/blob/master/datasets/movies/movies.json) dataset that you can find in the [getting started guide](/guides/introduction/quick_start_guide.md#add-documents).<br/>
+We did some measurements on the default [movies.json](https://github.com/meilisearch/MeiliSearch/blob/master/datasets/movies/movies.json) dataset that you can find in the [getting started guide](/guides/introduction/quick_start_guide.md#add-documents).
-This dataset is a JSON file of 8.6 Mb.<br/>
+This dataset is a JSON file of 8.6 Mb.
 When we index this file in MeiliSearch, the amount of disk space taken by LMDB is 122Mb.

 | Raw JSON | MeiliSearch database size on disk | Real memory size | Private memory size     | Virtual memory size |